St John crew told they're 'too PC' for 'dealing with black people'

 She said Burr looked directly at her and smirked before saying "you can't talk to me like that in my house".

-"He said 'don't you f****** yell at me in my house.
+"He said 'don't you f***ing yell at me in my house'.
 You couldn't do this."

-As her colleague Constable Matthew Kay then escorted Burr from the kitchen into the lounge she heard him say, "she can't speak to me like that in my f****** house".
+As her colleague, Constable Matthew Kay then escorted Burr from the kitchen into the lounge she heard him say, "she can't speak to me like that in my f***ing house".

 She said the teen was "non-responsive" to being stomped.